Dengue virus: Lifecycle

 Aedes mosquito and a colorized transmission electron micrograph of dengue virus particles (yellow/red).
 Photo by NIAID; micrograph courtesy of CDC; micrograph colorization and visual effects by NIAID.

 Until a few hundred years ago, Dengue virus was transmitted in sylvatic cycles in Africa, Southeast Asia and South Asia between mosquitoes of the genus Aedes and nonhuman primates, with rare emergences into human populations.
 The global spread of Dengue virus, however, has followed its emergence from sylvatic cycles and the primary lifecycle now exclusively involves transmission between humans and Aedes mosquitoes.
 Vertical transmission from mosquito to mosquito has also been observed in some vector species.
 Dogs have been found to be infected by the virus, but more research is needed to determine if dogs or other animals can serve as reservoirs or are just incidental hosts.

-After the mosquito takes up infected blood from a human, the virus infects the mosquito's gut and other tissues.
+When a mosquito feeds on infected human blood, the virus establishes itself in the mosquito's gut and subsequently infects other tissues.
 The infected mosquito then seeks blood, biting a different human.
-At this moment, the human's skin cells get (keratinocytes) infected first.
+At this moment, the human's skin cells (keratinocytes) get infected first.
 Subsequently, dendritic cells (DC) take up the virus and get infected too.
-The DC's mobility disperses virus in the body where some other cell types can get infected, as well (macrophages, hepatocytes and Bone Marrow cells).
+The DC's mobility disperses virus in the body where some other cell types can get infected, as well (macrophages, hepatocytes and bone marrow cells).

 Dengue virus lifecycle in cells, both in arthropod and mammalian cells, is typical for single-stranded (+)-RNA viruses.
 After binding to specific receptors on the cell the virion gets endocytosed.
 Endosomes usually get acidified and become lysosomes which digest their content.
 But the acidic condition triggers a conformational change in the envelope of the virion, making its membrane fuse with the endosome membrane, releasing the viral capsid with the viral RNA genome into the cell's cytosol.

 Viral RNA is capped and, so, cannot be distinguished from human mRNA.
 It gets translated by the cell's ribosomes into a polyprotein with 3,391 amino acids.
 This polyprotein cleaves itself to produce, after several steps, three structural (C, E, prM) and seven non-structural proteins (NS1, NS2A, NS2B, NS3, NS4A, NS4B, NS5).
 All non-structural proteins are necessary to together create the viral replication complex (RC) which makes copies of capped viral RNA to produce more polyprotein and new virions.
 New virions move to exocytic vesicles via the secretory pathway and, there, get their mature form before they are released from the cell.
 One infected cell may release up to between 1,000 and 10,000 new virions.

 Recent findings suggest that as the virus infects human cells, host homeostatic processes such as autophagy and ER stress response, not to mention apoptosis, are triggered depending on the infected cell type.
 The activation of autophagy and ER stress during infection enhances virus reproduction.
 Attempts to provide detailed summaries of the life cycle of dengue at the cellular level are published in review articles from different research groups.